-Too many of our lawmakers and professionals in the fields of law, education and health do not realize the full impact of prenatal alcohol exposure on our children, the overall cost to society and the pain and anguish suffered by families.
+Too many of our lawmakers and professionals in the fields of law, education, social services and health do not realize the full impact of prenatal alcohol exposure on our children, the overall cost to society and the pain and anguish suffered by families.

 5 Steps for Effective Advocacy